 When this SEC proposal is approved and rolled out, I believe we will probably see these four major developments:

-1. Cybersecurity risk and strategy becoming a standing topic for discussion in board meeting
+1. Cybersecurity risk and strategy will become a standing topic for discussion in board meetings

-2. A substantial increase in enterprise cybersecurity investment
+2. There will be a substantial increase in enterprise cybersecurity investment

-3. Cybersecurity expertise becoming an important, sought-after skill for board members
+3. Cybersecurity expertise will become an important, sought-after skill for board members

-4. CISOs having a more prominent seat at the boardroom table
+4. CISOs will have a more prominent seat at the boardroom table